Discover Financial Services (NYSE:DFS) Issues Earnings Results

 Discover Financial Services (NYSE:DFS) announced its quarterly earnings data on Thursday.
 The financial services provider reported $3.58 EPS for the quarter, missing analysts’ consensus estimates of $3.84 by ($0.26), Briefing.com reports.
 Discover Financial Services had a net margin of 24.65% and a return on equity of 30.68%.
-The company had revenue of $3.75 billion for the quarter, compared to analyst estimates of $3.71 billion.
-During the same quarter last year, the company posted $4.22 EPS.
-Discover Financial Services’s revenue was up 29.3% on a year-over-year basis.
+The firm had revenue of $3.75 billion during the quarter, compared to analyst estimates of $3.71 billion.
+During the same period last year, the business posted $4.22 EPS.
+The company’s revenue was up 29.3% on a year-over-year basis.

 Discover Financial Services Increases Dividend

-The business also recently announced a quarterly dividend, which will be paid on Thursday, June 8th.
-Investors of record on Thursday, May 25th will be paid a $0.70 dividend.
-This represents a $2.80 annualized dividend and a dividend yield of 2.65%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, June 8th.
+Investors of record on Thursday, May 25th will be issued a dividend of $0.70 per share.
+This is a positive change from Discover Financial Services’s previous quarterly dividend of $0.60.
+This represents a $2.80 dividend on an annualized basis and a yield of 2.65%.
 The ex-dividend date of this dividend is Wednesday, May 24th.
-This is a boost from Discover Financial Services’s previous quarterly dividend of $0.60.
-Discover Financial Services’s dividend payout ratio (DPR) is presently 16.16%.
+Discover Financial Services’s dividend payout ratio (DPR) is 16.16%.

+A number of equities research analysts have commented on DFS shares.
+Citigroup raised their price objective on Discover Financial Services from $113.00 to $118.00 in a research note on Tuesday, January 24th.
+BMO Capital Markets reduced their price objective on Discover Financial Services from $119.00 to $111.00 and set a “market perform” rating for the company in a research note on Friday, January 20th.
+Wells Fargo & Company reduced their price objective on Discover Financial Services from $105.00 to $103.00 and set an “equal weight” rating for the company in a research note on Friday, March 31st.
+Bank of America raised Discover Financial Services from an “underperform” rating to a “neutral” rating and set a $107.00 target price on the stock in a research report on Wednesday, March 15th.
+Finally, Morgan Stanley cut their target price on Discover Financial Services from $115.00 to $112.00 and set an “equal weight” rating on the stock in a research report on Wednesday, April 5th.
+Ten investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of $117.13.

+In related news, EVP Carlos Minetti sold 7,000 shares of Discover Financial Services stock in a transaction on Thursday, February 2nd.
+The stock was sold at an average price of $118.00, for a total transaction of $826,000.00.
+Following the sale, the executive vice president now directly owns 114,493 shares in the company, valued at $13,510,174.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In other Discover Financial Services news, EVP Carlos Minetti sold 7,000 shares of the business’s stock in a transaction on Thursday, February 2nd.
+The stock was sold at an average price of $118.00, for a total value of $826,000.00.
+Following the sale, the executive vice president now directly owns 114,493 shares in the company, valued at $13,510,174.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Also, EVP Robert Andrew Eichfeld sold 13,477 shares of the business’s stock in a transaction on Friday, March 3rd.
+The shares were sold at an average price of $114.18, for a total value of $1,538,803.86.
+Following the completion of the sale, the executive vice president now owns 31,509 shares in the company, valued at $3,597,697.62.
+The disclosure for this sale can be found here.
+0.69% of the stock is currently owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in DFS.
-Norges Bank bought a new position in Discover Financial Services during the fourth quarter worth about $340,672,000.
-First Trust Advisors LP lifted its stake in Discover Financial Services by 489.5% during the first quarter.
-First Trust Advisors LP now owns 1,999,341 shares of the financial services provider’s stock worth $220,307,000 after purchasing an additional 1,660,180 shares during the period.
-Morgan Stanley lifted its stake in Discover Financial Services by 35.6% during the fourth quarter.
-Morgan Stanley now owns 4,927,342 shares of the financial services provider’s stock worth $482,042,000 after purchasing an additional 1,293,260 shares during the period.
-Goldman Sachs Group Inc. increased its holdings in shares of Discover Financial Services by 51.2% during the second quarter.
-Goldman Sachs Group Inc. now owns 1,636,711 shares of the financial services provider’s stock worth $154,801,000 after buying an additional 554,438 shares in the last quarter.
-Finally, CI Private Wealth LLC acquired a new stake in shares of Discover Financial Services during the fourth quarter worth approximately $38,882,000.
-Institutional investors own 81.74% of the company’s stock.
+Several hedge funds have recently made changes to their positions in DFS.
+Norges Bank bought a new stake in shares of Discover Financial Services in the fourth quarter valued at $340,672,000.
+First Trust Advisors LP grew its position in shares of Discover Financial Services by 489.5% in the first quarter.
+First Trust Advisors LP now owns 1,999,341 shares of the financial services provider’s stock valued at $220,307,000 after purchasing an additional 1,660,180 shares in the last quarter.
+Morgan Stanley grew its position in shares of Discover Financial Services by 35.6% in the fourth quarter.
+Morgan Stanley now owns 4,927,342 shares of the financial services provider’s stock valued at $482,042,000 after purchasing an additional 1,293,260 shares in the last quarter.
+Goldman Sachs Group Inc. grew its position in shares of Discover Financial Services by 51.2% in the second quarter.
+Goldman Sachs Group Inc. now owns 1,636,711 shares of the financial services provider’s stock valued at $154,801,000 after purchasing an additional 554,438 shares in the last quarter.
+Finally, CI Private Wealth LLC purchased a new position in shares of Discover Financial Services in the fourth quarter valued at $38,882,000.
+81.74% of the stock is currently owned by institutional investors.

 About Discover Financial Services